eytanbab/job-application-tracker/README.md

    npm install
    ```
 3. Set up environment variables:
-   - Create a `.env.local` file and add the necessary environment variables for database connection and other settings.
+   - Create a `.env` file and add the necessary environment variables for database connection and other settings.
 4. Run the development server:
    ```sh
    npm run dev